 Today, Bill Gates is one of the richest men in the world.
 As co-founder of Microsoft, Gates built a tech empire.
 And as co-founder of the Bill & Melinda Gates Foundation, he’s given away billions of dollars.
 But who was Bill Gates before Microsoft?
 It turns out young Bill Gates was a rule breaker—and that might explain why he became one of the most successful self-taught programmers in history.
+Bill Gates even created a programming language.
+What programming languages did Bill Gates develop?
+Keep reading to find out.

 When he was just 11 years old, Bill Gates became argumentative and withdrawn.
 His parents, William and Mary Gates, worried that their son seemed bored in school.
 He also refused to do his chores and fought with his mother.
 Gates told a counselor, “I’m at war with my parents over who is in control.”